-Having your partner incarcerated may put a lot of strain on your relationship.
-You have to deal with both the physical and emotional separation.
+Having a spouse or partner incarcerated puts a lot of strain on the caregiver.
+She has to deal with both the physical and emotional separation.
 In order to stay committed to each other, you will need to find ways to express your love and concern for your partner.
 You will also need to find ways to help your relationship continue to grow.